pvlasov/cv/model-driven-development/README.md

 ### Nasdanika Codegen Ecore

 [Nasdanika Codegen Ecore](https://github.com/Nasdanika/codegen-ecore) allows to generate code for selected elements of the source model using selected generation targets.
+Generation targets may contribute configuration model elements to allows users to customize generation.
+EMF Forms or EObjectRenderer are used to render the configuration model elements thus freeing the generator developers from having to work with SWT/JFace.

 Speaking in [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) terms, it allows to generate Bounded Context and Anti-Corruption Layer from the canonical domain model and generators for a particular back-end.